 The Internet has become the go-to resource for would-be homeowners as they prepare to purchase a home and real estate agents need to be making the most of it—including using Instagram—to market to potential clients.

 Yet there still aren’t many real estate agents who are actively using social media to market their listings.
-According to research, while 91 percent of real estate professionals use social media in some way, only 9 percent of real estate agent marketing their listings using it.
-Yet 83 percent of all home buyers surveyed said they want to see pictures of a property online, and 42 percent said looking at homes online was their first step toward buying a house.
+According to research, while 91 percent of real estate professionals use social media in some way, only 9 percent of real estate agents market their listings using it.
+Yet 83 percent of all homebuyers surveyed said they want to see pictures of a property online, and 42 percent said looking at homes online was their first step toward buying a house.